Brazil Coffee Producers make up one third of all coffee thats produced in Brazil, making it the largest producer in the world.

 With 360,000 coffee farms in Brazil you can understand why so many people are involved in its production.

-Coffee Beans produced in Brazil
+Coffee Beans produced by Brazil Coffee Producers

 The Arabica bean dominates production in the south western states of Brazil, and also in the world.

 The robusta bean in Brazil is grown in the state Espirito Santo, accounting for 80 % of the coffee there.
 The state of Rondonia has also begun to produce large quantities of Robusta